 Notes like the whole note, half note, and quarter note are placed on different locations of the staff to make music.
 Notes are read from left to right.

 After you’ve learned the musical notes, the next step is to understand the chords of musical pieces for beginners.
-Your familiarity with chord notation will help you when you start taking lessons on how to play the piano.
+Your familiarity with chord notation will help you when you start taking online piano lessons.

 Follow the Right Technique